- The Art of Manliness - http://www.artofmanliness.com -

 As an alternative to this meal plan, consider freeze dried or dehydrated camp food.
 The food is lightweight and eminently packable.
 And all you need to bring is a pot to boil the water.

-What are some of the ways you have found to streamline your camping experience?
+What are some ways you have found to streamline your camping experience?

 Article printed from The Art of Manliness: http://www.artofmanliness.com